 StrongKey’s Tellaro appliance allows for “range-based” DEK rotation.

 The StrongKey file encryption solution is a free and open-source software (FOSS) product, written in the Java programming language.
-The software is bundled as a web application archive (WAR) that can be deployed in the GlassFish Java application server.
+The software is bundled as a web application archive (.WAR) that can be deployed in the Payara application server.
 It presents a web service that allows a calling application to encrypt or decrypt files of any size or type, and automatically move the files to and from public cloud storage services or storage networks and file systems.
 It is designed to allow leveraging of public clouds for storage while securing the data in accordance with regulatory requirements.